dropecosta/github-finder/README.md

 <div id='top'>

-<h1 align="center">Github Finder</a></h1>
+<h1>Github Finder</a></h1>

-<div align="center">Application to discover repositories on Github based on categories.
+<div>Application to discover repositories on Github based on categories.
 When clicking on a button, the repositories appear in the slider below.</div>
 <br /><br />

 ### Build with